SAP-samples/abap-platform-rap-workshops/rap1xx/rap100/readme.md

  - [Install the newest Eclipse platform and the newest ABAP Development Tools (ADT) plugin](https://github.com/SAP-samples/abap-platform-rap-workshops/blob/main/requirements_rap_workshops.md#3-install-the-abap-development-tools-adt)
  - [Adapt the Web Browser settings in your ADT installation](https://github.com/SAP-samples/abap-platform-rap-workshops/blob/main/requirements_rap_workshops.md#4-adapt-the-web-browser-settings-in-your-adt-installation)

-You also need a user on SAP BTP ABAP environment – for example, on the SAP BTP Trial.
+You also need a user on an SAP BTP ABAP environment or SAP S/4HANA 2022 system, e.g. SAP BTP ABAP Environment Trial.
 Please check the following tutorial if you do not have a working account yet:
  - [Create an SAP BTP ABAP Environment Trial User](https://developers.sap.com/tutorials/abap-environment-trial-onboarding.html)

 <!--

 > **Please note**:
 > Participants of SAP events (e.g. **ABAP Developer Day**) will carry out the various exercises on a dedicated SAP BTP ABAP Environment system set up by SAP for the specific event.
->

 -->

 </details>

 ## Overview

 > This workshop is all about RAP fundamentals; especially about how to use RAP core features when building greenfield implementations.